xorgol/MIMO_Matlab/README.md

 ## Known issues
 - The progressbar disappears and then reappears again.
 - Only works on Windows, due to the progressbar library and to AcouPar
+- Problematic files are stored as a long string full of repetitions

 ## Wishful next steps
 - Redo the UI as a single window application